-4. Do you have a focal point (Individual/ Committee) responsible for addressing human rights impacts or issues caused or contributed to by the business?
-(Yes/No)

-Yes, the Head of Human Resources who is responsible for the human resources function and the Industrial Relations Officer (IRO) oversee and address any issue arising from any human rights impact or issues caused or contributed to by the business.

-- 5. Describe the internal mechanisms in place to redress grievances related to human rights issues.
+- 4. Do you have a focal point (Individual/ Committee) responsible for addressing human rights impacts or issues caused or contributed to by the business?
+(Yes/No) - Yes, the Head of Human Resources who is responsible for the human resources function and the Industrial Relations Officer (IRO) oversee and address any issue arising from any human rights impact or issues caused or contributed to by the business. - 5.
+Describe the internal mechanisms in place to redress grievances related to human rights issues.

 The Bank has deployed an "Employee grievance" portal on the Bank's Intranet for employees to record and register their grievance. - 6.
 Number of Complaints on the following made by employees and workers:

-FY 2022-23 Previous Financial Year
+FY2023-24 Current Financial Year FY 2022-23 Previous Financial Year

-Filed during the year Permarks Filed duringPending resolutionthe yearat the end of year Remarks
+I Remarks I Filed during the year , ,

-Sexual Harassment 2 0 / 0
+Sexual Harassment 2 0 0

-Discrimination at workplace 0 0 5-0 0 0
+Discrimination at workplace 0 0 0 0

-Child Labour 0 0 - 0 0
+Child Labour 0 0 0 0

 Forced Labour/ Involuntary Labour 0 0 0 0

-Wages 0 0 ( { 0 0
+Wages 0 0 0 0 \ - -

-Other human rights related issues 0 0 0 0 7XX/
+Other human rights related issues 0 0 0 0 /\\/